gautam-amitesh/IT-Foundation/07-sql-rdbms-dql.md

 ```

 8. To reduce the column size while viewing
-`for` - format how the data is a specific column is displayed (a20, a12, etc...)
+`for` - format how the data in a specific column is displayed (a20, a12, etc...)
 ```
 col field_name for format_model
 ```